 The one thing that was in dire need of replacing in his room was definitely the mattress.
-It came from my Sister in law’s house and if I had to guess, it’s as old as dirt.
+His old one came from my Sister in law’s house and if I had to guess, it’s as old as dirt.
 He needed an update like, 10 years ago!

 I was on a tight budget though.
 What did I do, then?
 I went to Goodwill, of course.
 I am not sure if you know, but Goodwill sells new mattresses, still wrapped up in the factory plastic.
 While the new mattress is no Sleep Number, or NECTAR Sleep Mattress, it is a massive upgrade and he is extremely happy with it.

 It was an upgrade, but not a fancy one.
 The new mattress will, however, be more than sufficient for him, for the next 2 years before he heads out to finish college.